Firefly042/ultimate-assistant-pycord/README.md

 7. Run with `python main.py`

+## Cloning and Forking
+Follow the license and don't be evil, that is all.

 # Support the Developer
 Github contributions are always welcome!
 Buy the developer a [coffee](https://ko-fi.com/firefly42), or [commission](https://docs.google.com/document/d/1kM7qFBWqGsHktgrQHdCSf0HYJCfrTAa9MVsGPE8xF6A/edit?usp=sharing) them.